google/android-fhir/codelabs/engine/README.md

       supports it.
     * `RECREATE_AT_OPEN`: Determines the database error strategy.
 In this case, it recreates the database if an error occurs upon opening.
-    * `baseUrl` in ServerConfiguration: This is the FHIR server's base URL.
+    * `baseUrl` in `ServerConfiguration`: This is the FHIR server's base URL.
       The provided IP address `10.0.2.2` is specially reserved for localhost, accessible from the Android emulator.
+Learn
-Learn [more](https://developer.android.com/studio/run/emulator-networking).
+      [more](https://developer.android.com/studio/run/emulator-networking).

-1. In the `FhirApplication` class, add the following line to lazily instantiate the FHIR Engine: `kotlin private val fhirEngine: FhirEngine by lazy {
+1. In the `FhirApplication` class, add the following line to lazily instantiate the FHIR Engine:
-    FhirEngineProvider.getInstance(this) }` This ensures the FhirEngine instance is only created when it's accessed for the first time, not immediately when the app starts.

-1. Add the following convenience method in the `FhirApplication` class for easier access throughout your application:

     ```kotlin
+      private val fhirEngine: FhirEngine by
+          lazy { FhirEngineProvider.getInstance(this) }
+    ```

+    This ensures the FhirEngine instance
+    is only created when it's accessed for the first time, not immediately when the app starts.

+1. Add the following convenience methods in the `FhirApplication` class for easier access throughout your application:

+    ```kotlin
     companion object {
-        fun fhirEngine(context: Context) = (context.applicationContext as FhirApplication).fhirEngine
+        fun fhirEngine(context: Context) =
+            (context.applicationContext as FhirApplication).fhirEngine
     }
     ```